Ahmad131554/omnifood-restaurant/readme.md

 ---

-## Licese
+## License

 This project is licensed under the MIT License.
-See the LICENSE file for more information.
+See the [LICENSE](./LICENSE) file for more information.